File last modified:

 This can be seen through the reconceptualization of notions of the Liberal Subject in the nascent nationalism of global imperialist ethnic performatives in the social organization of race and ethnicity, inscribing the orthographic praxis of the metanymic positionalities, and in multiple iterations of the gestural.
 This reconceptualization interrogates the performativity of images of the female body and the modes of vision that subtend it as they exceed and detach themselves from the narrative and thus come to mediate, even as they are mediated by, the worlds with which they are entangled.

 Implicated by this nexus of contestation is a congeries of transformations of wrought and fraught discourses on the gender construction of the colonized Self in the language of resistance to state narratives that underlies the articulation of cultural nationalisms.
 Focusing on how the item’s excessive presence is generated, distributed, and disavowed raises questions about the cultural politics and ontology (sensu André Bazin).
-A true social ontology, by leaving its trace on the detoured textuality, seeks an incisive neonationalist ethical regrounding in order to contest and thematize the key question of cultural politics and modernities through presentist political economy and contingent cultural studies.
+A true social ontology, by leaving its trace on detoured textuality and contested positionality, seeks an incisive neonationalist ethical regrounding in order to contest and thematize the key question of cultural politics and modernities through presentist political economy and contingent cultural studies.
 It is crucial to radical democracy that we reclaim critical pedagogy through the auto-ethnography of white subjectivity and critiquing of the postcolonial imagination, since agentic transformation occurs through self-knowledge and is a fundamental problematic of (and point of mutual interrogation of) post-capitalist modernity.